davidroman0O/frango/README.md

   - PHP memory resets after each request (just like traditional FPM).
   - There is no global memory space shared between requests by default.

-## Features

-- Serve PHP files directly from Go applications
-- Register explicit PHP endpoints for precise URL routing control
-- Mix PHP with native Go HTTP handlers in the same application
-- Automatic directory resolution for your PHP files
-- Support for both development and production modes
-- Advanced routing including HTTP method-based routing with path parameters (Go 1.22+)
-- Efficient caching for production environments
-- Embed PHP files directly in your Go binary
-- Use as middleware in existing Go HTTP applications

 ## Installation

 ```bash